USDA Vs. FHA Loans: Which Is Better For You?

-First of all, what are USDA loans and FHA loans, anyway?
-The U.S. Department of Agriculture (USDA) and the Federal Housing Administration (FHA) are the two federal government agencies that back USDA loans and FHA loans.
+USDA and FHA loans are government loans backed by the U.S. Department of Agriculture (USDA) and the Federal Housing Administration (FHA), respectively.
 These government agencies don't actually give you a loan directly – they protect your lender against loss if you default on your loan.

 Application Process And Underwriting

 Regardless of which mortgage product you choose, the first step to homeownership is applying for preapproval, and that's true of both USDA and FHA loans.
-The preapproval shows home sellers you're serious about buying and assures them you’ll be approved for the mortgage.
+The preapproval shows home sellers you're serious about buying and assures them you may be approved for the mortgage.

 Maximum Lending Amounts

-Unlike FHA loans, there are no set loan limits for USDA loans.
-Instead, the maximum amount is set based on your ability to qualify for a USDA loan.
+Unlike FHA loans, there are technically no set loan limits for USDA loans.
+Instead, the maximum amount is set based on your repayment ability.

 The appraisal is one of the most important aspects of the mortgage approval process, regardless of whether you apply for a USDA or FHA loan.
 An appraisal assures the lender that the house is sold at fair market value.
 It's a requirement for both types of loans and is vital in protecting you and your lender.

 In addition to ensuring that the home is properly valued, an appraiser for a USDA loan needs to confirm that the property is located in a rural area determined by the USDA and is safe to live in.
-The home’s property value can't be more than 30% of the value of the home, and it must have access to a street and properly maintained roads.
+The value of the site can't be more than 30% of the value of the home, and it must have access to a street and properly maintained roads.

 An FHA appraisal also has special requirements beyond an assessment of the value.
-The appraiser must determine the current market value of the property as well as ensure that the home meets the standards for health and safety set forth by the Department of Housing and Urban Development.
+The appraiser must determine the current market value of the property as well as ensure that the home meets FHA standards for health and safety.

 Neither home loan requires an independent home inspection, but it is encouraged as a way to spot any problems.
 Major issues spotted by an inspector need to be fixed before the loan can close.